qiime2/docs/source/tutorials/utilities.rst

    qiime tools cast-metadata sample_metadata.tsv \
    --cast spleen:numeric

 Notice that the ``spleen`` column included in the cast call results in a raised error.
 If we want to ignore any extra columns that are not present in the original metadata file, we can enable the ``--ignore-extra`` flag.

 .. command-block::
-   :stdout:
+   :noexec:

    qiime tools cast-metadata sample_metadata.tsv \
-   --cast spleen:numeric --ignore-extra
+   --cast spleen:numeric \
+   --ignore-extra

 When this flag is enabled, all columns included in the cast that are not present in the original metadata file will be ignored.
+Note that ``stdout`` for this example has been omitted since we will not see a raised error with this flag enabled.

 In our second example, we'll take a look at the ``--error-on-missing`` flag, which handles columns that are present within the metadata that are not included in the cast call.

 The default behavior permits a subset of the full metadata file to be included in the cast call (e.g. not all columns within the metadata must be present in the cast call).
 If the ``--error-on-missing`` flag is enabled, all metadata columns must be included in the cast call, otherwise an error will be raised.

 .. command-block::
    :stderr:
    :allow-error:

    qiime tools cast-metadata sample_metadata.tsv \
-   --cast mouse_id:numeric --error-on-missing
+   --cast mouse_id:numeric \
+   --error-on-missing

 Artifact API
 ------------